noapeled/GloolaServer/README.md

     }

-The server generates a push notification to all caretakers of the patient for each feed event.
+The server sends every new feed event as push notification to all caretakers of the patient.
-Additionally, the entire feed is accessible through
+In addition, the entire feed is accessible through

-    GET /feed/:userid
+    GET /feed/:patientid

-To which the server will respond with an unordered list of all feed events for the user.
+To which the server will respond with an unordered list of all feed events for the patient.

 # Additional API